yegor256/blog/_posts/2016/may/2016-05-24-who-is-project-manager.md

 much money you will owe to the roommate.
 You might use a few risk identification and planning algorithms, etc.

+{% quote You must try to predict the future with as much accuracy and precision as possible %}

 Most of such tools are mentioned and explained in the PMBOK.
 They are even groupped there into so called "knowledge areas:" for predicting time, money, risks, people, etc. It's not important how exactly you predict